When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Reasoning about algorithms

-We have so far presented the problem-features as binary, as if a prediction problem either satisfies a problem feature or does not.
+For simplicity we have presented the problem-features as binary, as if a prediction problem either satisfies a problem-feature or does not.
 But in reality that is too restrictive.
+We believe that in practice MARA(s) will be implemented with continuous features-- a prediction problem might not completely satisfy, nor fail to satisfy, a problem-feature.
+We leave a full specification of continuous MARA(s) for future work-- work that we hope will engage diverse thinkers across many disciplines.
+To help lay the foundation for that work, we provide an example extension of MARA(s) to continuous problem-features.

-Take, for instance, a Pew Research Center study \citep{lam_hughes_kessel_2020} that looked at party and gender gaps in postings about sexual assault on Facebook by members of Congress.
+A Pew Research Center study \citep{lam_hughes_kessel_2020} looked at party and gender gaps in postings about sexual assault on Facebook by members of Congress.
 The researchers needed to label $44,792$ posts as either having or not having content about sexual assault.
 By design, this problem fails to satisfy problem-feature 1, as the whole point of using an algorithm is to avoid having to measure all of the posts.

 In that study, the researchers hand-labeled about $500$ posts and trained a classifier using outcome-reasoning.
 After using the classifier on the rest of the posts, the researchers spot-checked a small handful of posts to gauge the accuracy of the classifier on ``unseen data''.
 Ultimately, they found that women posted more than men about sexual assault, and that democrats posted more than republicans.
 A binary MARA(s) suggests that this was the wrong approach because of a failure of measurement.
 But to most people the use of outcome-reasoning feels OK here.
 Why?